MPI is proud to announce

-Since 2008 MPI has hosted sessions with Kenny Wayne Shepherd, Rodney Crowell, Lee Roy Parnell, Kris Kristofferson, Duane Eddy, John Anderson, Albert Lee, The Del McCoury Band, Sam Bush, Delbert McClinton, POCO, Radney Foster, Raul Malo, Robert Earl Keen, Todd Snider, Foster and Lloyd, Jerry Douglas, Emily Herring & Asleep at the Wheel.
+Since 2008 MPI has hosted sessions with Kenny Wayne Shepherd, Rodney Crowell, Lee Roy Parnell, Kris Kristofferson, Duane Eddy, John Anderson, Albert Lee, The Del McCoury Band, Sam Bush, Delbert McClinton, POCO, Radney Foster, Raul Malo, Robert Earl Keen, Foster and Lloyd, Jerry Douglas, Emily Herring & Asleep at the Wheel.

 Join our EMAIL LIST and be the first to hear about upcoming MPI sessions.